First 100 days: Where President Trump stands on key issues

 He says he supports clean water and air, but wants to slash funding to the Environmental Protection Agency.
 He has also called man-made climate change "a hoax" and said he would "cancel" the Paris Agreement and other international efforts to address the issue.

-The Republican said in March that abortions should be illegal and he supported "some form of punishment" for women who had them.
+The Republican said last March that abortions should be illegal and he supported "some form of punishment" for women who had them.
 His campaign quickly backed down from that statement, however, and asserted that the candidate believed the legality of the procedure should be left up to individual states, with any criminal penalties being reserved for abortion providers.

 He has said he supports an abortion ban exception for "rape, incest and the life of the mother".
 He has called for defunding Planned Parenthood.
 As recently as 2000, Mr Trump supported abortion rights but has said that, like Ronald Reagan, he changed his views on the matter.